Conjunction for Class 4

 3. Correlative Conjunctions

-This type of conjunction appears in pairs and is used to connect related words, phrases, or clauses.
+These conjunctions appear in pairs and are used to connect related words, phrases, or clauses.
 The most common correlative conjunctions are either...or, neither...nor, both...and, not only...but also, and whether...or.

 Understand it briefly with some examples: